 Research & Development Strategy

-At Proveca we want to develop and license medicines for children.
+At Proveca we develop and license medicines for children.
 Currently, over half of the medicines children take are in the wrong format and/or are not licensed for their use.
 What do we mean by wrong format and not licensed?

 - wrong format: this means that the drug given is not designed to be taken by children.
 This can result in issues with administration of the medicine and poor compliance.
 There might be also be excipients (additives) in the medicine which could be harmful to children.
 Examples of administering the wrong format to children include using medicines which contain alcohol or using adult tablets which need to be crushed.

 - not licensed: this means that there may not be any clinical data to support the use of a product in children and the product has not been approved for such use.
 Many children using unlicensed medicines have chronic conditions which require long term drug treatment.